Skip to contents

 Value

 A data.frame of pathway information.
 With verbose = FALSE (default): consumed, produced, n_species (and n_cons for CMS objects).
 With verbose = TRUE: all available columns including flux statistics and indices.
+For CMA objects, the return depends on type: a data.frame for "all", "shared", and "consensus"; a list of data.frames for "unique".

 Methods (by class)